 In other words, your brain doesn’t register when your stomach is full right away.

 As a result, give it at least 20 minutes.
-If you are still feeling hungry, then go back and have a healthy snack.
+If you are still hungry, then go back and have a healthy snack.

 To help you eat slow, you can also use a set of chopsticks, or have your meal with your less dominated hand.

-24. Chew your food
+24. Chew your Food

 Eating your meals more slowly and mindfully can help drastically decrease the amount of calories consumed during a meal, according to a study published in the American Journal of Clinical Nutrition.

-Chewing and eating slowly your food helps you feel full faster, and this is the point at which you should stop eating.
+Chewing and eating your food slowly helps you feel full faster, and this is the point at which you should stop eating.

 25. Sit Down to Eat